Eric Wayne: artist, critic, philosopher, fool.

 BA (Studio Art): UCLA ~ but I like to think of myself as self-taught anyway.

 My goal is to make captivating, challenging, beautiful and novel images for the collective imagination: to see the unseen and bring back artifacts to share.

 While I consider myself an artist first and foremost, many people visit my blog for my art criticism, and several of my articles have gone viral.
-I’ve published over 50 articles on art criticism and related topics, which can be seen here.
+I’ve published over 50 feature articles on art criticism and related topics, and over 500 posts in total.

 Below are some of my favorite pieces.
 You can watch the screen-show or scroll down to navigate the click-through gallery: